Jeddah Mecca Region, Saudi Arabia Travel Guide

 Straightforward movement within the city, but wide distances.

-A noticeable element in Jeddah's climate, especially in warmer months.
+A noticeable element in Jeddah's climate, notably during the warm season.

-Historically facilitating commerce routes connecting the Peninsula with Africa and Asia.
+Historically facilitating trade routes joining the Peninsula with Africa and Asia.

-Jeddah's spread-out nature means the length between different districts can be considerable.
-Modern infrastructure, including wide roads and a developing public transport network, helps connect these areas.
+Jeddah's spread-out nature means how far it is between different districts can be considerable.
+Modern infrastructure, including wide roads and a developing the public transit network, helps connect these areas.

-The historic buildings is designed for cooling, reflecting the people's deep connection to both the water and the land, a direct influence of the topographical setting.
+The historic buildings is designed for cooling, reflecting the people's deep connection to the two the water and the land, a direct influence of the geographical setting.

 Jeddah's historical narrative stretches back over a thousand years, positioning it as one of the Arabian Peninsula's most enduring and continuously inhabited urban centers.